ASzc/eldrow/README.md

 ## Generating word lists

+### Official

+The official wordlists can be extracted from the javascript source code available from the wordle page.
+There is one for valid answers, and one for all accepted input words.
+See `official-answer-wordlist.txt` and `official-support-wordlist.txt`.

+### General Purpose

 There are many wordlists available on the internet.
 To make a general purpose wordlist work for Wordle, you need to narrow the number of letters to exactly 5.
 This is easily done with grep:

 ```